 Day 1: G’day Australia!
 Fly into Sydney Airport where you’ll and take the included transfer to your hostel.
 Take some time to unwind, or get straight out into the city.
 You’re really centrally located with many major attractions within walking distance and lots of pubs, shops and cafes.

 Day 2: Sydney Walking Tour.
 Start the day with an orientation meeting, before heading out on a guided tour of the city.
 We’ll have lunch in Darling Harbour followed by a tour of the most iconic sights including the Opera House, Botanic Gardens and Sydney Harbour Bridge.
 This evening, we’ll have a welcome meal and then you are free to hit the city’s banging bar scene.

 Day 3: Sydney Harbour Catamaran Cruise.
-This morning, learn all about living and working in Oz.
+This morning, have a free morning to relax and explore at your leisure.
 Afterwards, grab your swimmers and selfie-stick – we’re heading for the the sun-soaked deck of our party catamaran for a harbour cruise!

 Day 4: Beach Camp.
 We’re leaving civilisation today with 2 nights in an outback beach camp.
 On arrival, walk through the bushland down to the beautiful beach for a swim and sunbathe, keeping your eyes peeled for the local critters on the way.
 As the sun goes down, grab a cold beer and kick back with your mates and the camp’s tame kangaroo!

 Day 5: Sandboarding and Bush Walk.
 Channel your inner adrenaline junky today with a 4WD trip though the massive sand dunes in the area and some sandboarding!
 After, we’ll learn a bit about local Aboriginal culture before looking for cuddly koalas in Tomaree National Park.
 Get ready for a night of drinks and laughs round the camp-fire tonight with a cracking barbecue.